JosephValle/webview-test/README.md

 # How to Create a Custom Active Task for MyCap Data

 Creating a custom Application for MyCap allows you to develop your own Active Tasks and send structured JSON data back to the MyCap app via JavaScript via an In-App WebView.
-This guide will walk you through how to set up your website to properly communicate with the app, ensuring seamless integration into your RedCap Database.
+This guide will walk you through how to set up your active to properly communicate with the app, ensuring seamless integration into your RedCap Database.

 ## 1. Understanding How the WebView Receives Data

 The MyCap app displays your active task using a WebView, and it listens for JavaScript messages sent via a JavaScript Channel named "returnData".
-Your website needs to include JavaScript logic to send data using window.returnData.postMessage(...).
+Your website needs to include JavaScript logic to send data using window.returnData.postMessage(...), but may be written in any compatible language.

 Your website must:

-    Be publicly accessible on the web.
+- Have no network calls, including loading a bootstrap CSS/JS framework, you must add that in your zip file.
-    Have JavaScript enabled.
+- Include JavaScript logic to send data using window.returnData.postMessage(...).
-    Format responses as JSON strings.
+- Send data as JSON strings.

 ## 2. Setting Up Your Website to Send JSON Data

-You can use any backend language (Node.js, Python, PHP, etc.) to generate and serve data.
+You can use any language to generate and serve data.
 However, the key part is your frontend JavaScript that communicates with the WebView.
 Example Web Page (HTML + JavaScript)

 This simple page allows users to enter data, which is then sent to the MyCap WebView.